-He spins our frames out of the same heavenly substance from what He is, which is the fire of His Father and our Father.
+He spins our frames out of the same heavenly substance from what He is, the fire of His Father and our Father.
 From flaming threads He weaves His celestial robe.

 At this very moment, He is shaping us around Himself.
 It is one thing to be clothed upon by Him; but another for Him to be clothed upon by us.
-Indeed, we are the cloud that covers Him by day and the fire by night.
-His person may be hidden; but His presence is seen in this many membered body
+Indeed, we are the fine cloth, the cloud, that covers Him by day and the fire by night.
+His person may be hidden; but His presence is seen in this many-membered body.

-Although reserved for a time in celestial archives-God's treasure, His Peculiar ones, His Sons, will not be hidden forever.
-For such a time as this they will be removed from the back burner.
-It is at such a time that they will come forth in the good works for which they were chosen.
-Moses was drawn out of the desert when the time came, and so will these peculiar ones.
-It is their manifest destiny.
-Until the day of their appearing, they stand daily in Horeb, the obscure Mountain of God where He is making His coat of flaming splendor.
+Although reserved for a time in God's celestial archives - His treasure, His Peculiar ones, if you please, His Sons, will not be hidden forever.
+For such a time as this they are called to be removed from the back burner.
+It is at such a time as this that they will come forth in the good works for which they were called and chosen.

+Joshua and the younger generation were led out of the desert when the time came, and so will these refined ones.
+It is their destiny.
+Until the day of their appearing, they abide in the fearful Mountain of God, Horeb, where He is making His coat of flaming splendor, the bush that burned but was not consumed.

-"Now Moses kept the flock of Jethro his father in law, the priest of Midian: and he led the flock to the backside of the desert, and came to THE MOUNTAIN OF GOD, even to HOREB.
+"Now Moses kept the flock of Jethro his father-in-law, the priest of Midian: and he led the flock to the backside of the desert, and came to the mountain of God, even to Horeb.
 And the angel of the LORD appeared unto him in a flame of fire out of the midst of a bush: and he looked, and, behold, the bush burned with fire, and the bush was not consumed.
 And Moses said, I will now turn aside, and see this great sight, why the bush is not burnt.
 And when the LORD saw that he turned aside to see, God called unto him out of the midst of the bush, and said, Moses, Moses.
 And he said, Here am I. And He said, Draw not nigh hither: put off thy shoes from off thy feet, for the place whereon thou standest is holy ground."
 Exodus 3:1-5.